liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 ![Figure 15.17: ](../../images/tcat-html_78e73740.png)

 Now that Tcat is installed, you can add Liferay to it.
+I think this is too much Tcat specific information; it might all be unnecessary, as we point them to the Tcat documentation above. -->
 ### Adding Liferay Portal packages [](id=adding-liferay-portal-packages-liferay-portal-6-2-user-guide-15-en)

-After completing the TcatServer Administration Console installation, you can configure the Liferay Portal packages for Tcat.
+Once you have your Tcat Administration Console installed and set up, you can configure the Liferay Portal packages for Tcat.

-First, extract the previously downloaded Liferay Portal 6.1 EE Tcat Admin into a temporary directory.
+First, extract the previously downloaded Liferay Portal 6.2 EE Tcat Admin into a temporary directory.
 Once extracted, locate the file `tcat-init.groovy` and the directory `tcat\_init`.